 A social system for everyday adolescent fitness

 StepStream is the result of research focused on the social implications of pervasive health technologies.
-This instantiation studied a pervasive social system that focused on encouraging middle school students to get more physical activity throughout a given day.
+In this work we investigated the use of social media and Internet technologies, particularly by low-income, African American students in the urban south.
 The system allowed the students to share and encourage everyday lifestyle activity.

 Research in the wild